tsatria03/CookyCraze/docks/readme.txt

 The parser uses them to know which format to expect.
 Do not remove or rename these headers, or the parser will not be able to read the file correctly.
 Each functional header has a warning comment placed directly below it inside the file as a reminder.
 That comment is cosmetic and can be removed, but the header itself must stay exactly as written.

-Five of the remaining files, baker.event, flipper.event, jacks.table, singles.store, and tickets.store, do not use functional section headers.
+Six of the remaining files, baker.event, flipper.event, jacks.table, singles.store, tickets.store, and prestige.store, do not use functional section headers.
 Every line in those files follows the same format throughout.
 They do have commented section headers starting with a semicolon for readability, but those are purely cosmetic and can be removed or changed freely.

 achievements.table uses a category alias system at the top of the file, the same way singles.store defines shop menus.
 Category aliases are defined as alias=Full Category Name lines before any achievement entries.